zhullyb/monyhar/monyhar/styleguide/java/java.md

 [//base](https://monyhar.googlesource.com/monyhar/src/+/main/base/)
 and
 [//content](https://monyhar.googlesource.com/monyhar/src/+/main/content/),
-Chromium Java should live in a directory named
+Monyhar Java should live in a directory named
 `<top level directory>/android/java`, with a package name `org.monyhar.<top level directory>`.
 Each top level directory's Java should build into a distinct JAR that honors the abstraction specified in a native